 Cost & Deadlines

-Students are responsible for having a valid passport and all of the immunizations required for entry to Ghana.
-Please visit the University of Utah’s Travel Clinic to obtain the immunizations you need.
+Students are responsible for having a valid passport (expiring not less than six months after the end of the trip) and all of the immunizations required for entry to Ghana.
+Visit the University of Utah's Travel Clinic to find out what shots are needed and obtain all necessary immunizations.
+You may also receive the required immunizations from other health workers or insurance plans, but we will need proof of those as well.
 Students also will need a visa to enter Ghana.
 Program leadership will provide more information about visas as travel dates near.
-The visa is included in the cost of the program.